 - 6 How does one use Bing Ads to make money as an affiliate marketer?

-- 7 Here’s an example of a profitable Bing Ads campaign:
+- 7 Here’s how a profitable Bing Ads affiliate marketing campaign should look:

 - 8 How I made the $300,000 in affiliate marketing sales on Bing Ads (the proof):